-2020 marks the sixth year of competition in the NASCAR Cup Series for Matt DiBenedetto and his first year with the longest-running Cup Series team, Wood Brothers Racing and the iconic No. 21 Ford Mustang.
+2021 marks the seventh year of competition in the NASCAR Cup Series for Matt DiBenedetto and his second year with the longest-running Cup Series team, Wood Brothers Racing and the iconic No. 21 Ford Mustang.
 Beginning in 2015, Wood Brothers Racing formed a technical alliance with Team Penske and they will continue that partnership with DiBenedetto at the helm of the No. 21 while they compete for their 100th Cup Series win.

 By the age of 13, DiBenedetto had moved to North Carolina and in the years following he competed on several occasions racing late models, when he was noticed by Joe Gibbs Racing (JGR) in 2008.
 In 2009, JGR gave DiBenedetto the opportunity to run in their NASCAR K&N Pro Series East car in seven events for the organization.
 DiBenedetto won two events that year at Tri-Country Speedway and Loudon, along with three poles in his first year.
 JGR also put DiBenedetto in one of their NASCAR Xfinity Series (NXS) cars that year at Memphis International Raceway.
 2010 through 2014 saw the Grass Valley, CA native make 50 starts in both NXS and the ARCA Menards Series.